-The Indigenous Program is located in room 1253.
-Here we support students with academics through our teacher tutors Ms. Niki Siddall and Mr. Trevor Heard as well as Advocates Femi Vrtar, Candice McKendry and Raquel Michaud during the school day Monday through Friday.
+The Indigenous Program is located in room 1251 and 1253.
+Here we support students with academics through our teacher tutors Ms. Niki Siddall and Mr. Trevor Heard as well as Advocates Femi Vrtar, Candice McKendry, Stephanie Kenequonash and Kim Gunner during the school day Monday through Friday.
 We also offer home work support afterschool 3:15 to 4:00 Monday through Thursday.
 We liaise with teachers and work in cooperation with them to attain student success.
 At lunchtime our room is also open to students to socialize and participate in cultural activities.
 We also provide a hot lunch to all Rutland Sr. Secondary students on a first come first serve basis.
 The lunch is prepared daily by our Resource department who's students are mastering their life skills with food preparation/shopping/and menu planning.

 There are areas in the room featuring Indigenous cultures such as the Okanagan, Metis and territories in Canada.
 There are cultural demonstrations at lunch time and community events posted.
 Working with the Kelowna Friendship Society, Metis Association, Lake Country Native Association, West bank First Nations we offer opportunities for students to engage in Indigenous youth events and events for families.
 Refer to events below.

 Advocates foster transitioning students to post secondary education, within the SD23's Okanagan College and BCIT programs as well as UBCO & other Okanagan College programs.
 We liaise with these institutions, bridging students to their supports and removing barriers to their success.
 We help students take the appropriate classes for entrance requirements and help with bursaries, scholarships and contacting Band offices for funding.

 Beginning in January of 2019, we have started an Indigenous Leadership Academy under the leadership of teacher, Ms. Stacey Mee